AI-READI/aireadi.org/events/trm-bridge2ai-lecture.md

 https://uclahs.zoom.us/j/96802224199

-More information about the webinar details may be found [here](https://drive.google.com/drive/u/0/folders/1LqvCyQos7w_N7is8Ux1VxFgEgckNHsMQ)!
+More information about the webinar may be found [here](https://drive.google.com/drive/u/0/folders/1LqvCyQos7w_N7is8Ux1VxFgEgckNHsMQ)!